kwekubright/javascript-group-capstone/README.md

 # MicroFLIX

 > This project is a development about TV series, we fetched all data from TVmaze API, Users can like movies and also give a comment.
 All data are recorded in the involvement API and also displayed on the screen.
+The page is also mobile responsive.

 ## Built With